 Humans Behaving Badly

 First, a disclaimer.
 There are certain violations that we hope nobody ever sees, like these priority items: used syringes, drug vials, used condoms, used tampons, broken glass, and used toilet paper, all fortunately rare and quickly removed.
-None of us want to wake up to that scene, and this article won't subject you to that now.
-Baldwin Park had a particularly bad week in the early part of September, 2020, and the following images are examples of the types of behaviors that you should be alert for.
+None of us want to wake up to that scene.
+The following images are examples of the types of behaviors that you should be alert for.

 The first image shows a park bench without the metal divider that is supposed to be there.
 Someone, presumably a group of someones, removed the divider arms from all 27 benches in the Park during the night of September 1.
 These arms each weigh 20 pounds, and cost $220 to replace, but fortunately we were able to retrieve all 27 arms.
 The cost of vandal-resistant attachment hardware will run us about $270.
 The police were notified and pictures of suspects given to them.